 ALL ABOARD!
 A ringmaster is anxious to find his next great act.
 But when his circus train is forced to make an emergency stop for a moose asleep on the tracks, he must use his whistle to wake it.
 The moose doesn’t flinch, but the travel-weary animals on board mistake the familiar sound for their cue to leave.
 A rollicking chain of events follow in their path and an unexpected star is born.

 Until Water Makes Mud by Janie Reinart

-When war forces two sisters to flee their home in Uganda with nothing but the clothes they are wearing, Big Sister works to help Little Sister smile again at the refugee settlement.
-But as quickly as Little Sister’s smile appears, it disappears: That is until water makes mud.
-In the end, Big Sister’s sharing and artistry brings a ray of light to their dark situation, and the eternal optimism of children shines through with love and hope.
-This title is a tribute to the resourcefulness of children who have no toys and is dedicated to the 200,000 refugee children living at the Bidibidi settlement in Uganda.
+When war forces two sisters to flee their home in South Sudan with nothing but the clothes they are wearing, Big Sister strives to help Little Sister smile again at the refugee settlement.
+But as quickly as Little Sister’s smile appears, it disappears: that is until water makes mud.
+In the end, Big Sister’s artistry and kindness brings hope to their situation.
+This title is a tribute to the resourcefulness of children who have no toys, but continue to play and is dedicated to the 200,000 refugee children living at the Bidibidi settlement in Uganda.